GoogleCloudPlatform/continuous-deployment-on-kubernetes/README.md

 * a Nginx reverse-proxy replication controller that routes to the Jenkins service
 * a public service that exposes Nginx

 You have the tools to build a continuous delivery pipeline.
-Now you need a sample app to deliver continuously.
+Now you need a sample app to deploy continuously.

 ## The sample app
-You'll use a very simple sample application - `gceme` - as the basis for your CD pipeline. `gceme` is written in Go and is locatd in the `sampleapp/gceme` directory in tihs repo.
+You'll use a very simple sample application - `gceme` - as the basis for your CD pipeline. `gceme` is written in Go and is located in the `sampleapp/gceme` directory in tihs repo.
 When you run the `gceme` binary on a GCE instance, it displays the instance's metadata in a pretty card:

 ![](img/info_card.png)